This was a two platform station.

 On opening, there was a level crossing at the east end.
 There was a loop.

-The station was rebuilt when the Forth Bridge Railway and Glenfarg Line opened, part of the upgrade of the Edinburgh Waverley to Perth upgrade.
+The station was rebuilt in 1890 when the Forth Bridge Railway and Glenfarg Line opened, part of the upgrade of the Edinburgh Waverley to Perth upgrade.
 The road was lifted onto a bridge over the railway, just to the east of the former level crossing.

 The line was doubled to the west and the new Glenfarg Line struck north from the junction, the Ladybank route remained single track, becoming single track immediately east of the junction.